Cosmo-Tech/cosmotech-api-python-client/docs/SolutionApi.md

     solution_id = "solution_id_example" # str | the Solution identifier
     solution_role = SolutionRole(
         role="role_example",
-    ) # SolutionRole | the new Solution default security.
+    ) # SolutionRole | This change the solution default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the solution.

     # example passing only required values which don't have defaults set
     try: